jackyzha0/jackyzha0.github.io/content/thoughts/Locutus.md

 - seed
 ---

 Locutus is a [[thoughts/local-first software|local-first]] decentralized key-value database.
-It uses the same [small world](https://freenetproject.org/assets/papers/lic.pdf) routing algorithm as the original Freenet design, but each key is a cryptographic contract implemented in WASM, and the value associated with each contract is its state.
+It uses the same [small world](https://freenetproject.org/assets/papers/lic.pdf) routing algorithm as the original Freenet design, but each key is a cryptographic contract implemented in [[thoughts/WebAssembly|WASM]], and the value associated with each contract is its state.

 Locutus is *not* append-only and has mutable state.